hakeemab/hakeemab/README.md

 ## Skills

 - Proficient in programming languages such as Java, Python, C++ and C.
-- Familiar with data structures and algorithms
+- Familiar with data structures, algorithms, machine learning and Deep learning.
-- Familiar with software engineering principles and methodologies
+- Familiar with software engineering principles and methodologies.

 ## Projects